getmyisland/scp-observer-modding/README.md

 ### SCP-079

-Creating a mod for SCP-079 doesn't involve downloading the template and using Unity.
+To create a mod for SCP-079, you don't need to download the template and use Unity.

+1. Create a folder anywhere on your disk.
+It can have any name you want.

-All you need is a folder with at least 1 image.
-The image(s) should have a resolution of `1280x720` pixel or an aspect ratio of `4:3`.
+2. Add at least 1 image to the folder.

+Note: Images should have a resolution of `1280x720` pixel or an aspect ratio of `4:3`.
 Supported file types are `.png` and `.jpg`.

-The folder (mod file) can now be prepared to be used in SCP: Observer.
-See `%STEAM%/steamapps/common/SCP_Observer/Mods/INSTRUCTIONS.txt` for more details.
+You can now prepare your mod to be used in SCP: Observer.
+See `%STEAM%/steamapps/common/SCP_Observer/Mods/INSTRUCTIONS.md` for more details.

 ### Other SCPs

-#### Using the template

 If you are completely new to Unity and/or SCP: Observer modding in general, I highly recommend using the template.
 For simplicity, these instructions assume that you have installed the template.

 ##### Download from GitHub

-To create a custom skin first download this repository.
+To create a Custom Skin first download this repository.
 You can do so by either cloning it or downloading it as a `.zip` file.
 Either way you have to click on the green `<> Code` button.

 ##### Open in Unity

 This template requires the Unity version `2021.3.5f1`.
-Other Unity versions have not been tested and may or may not work.
+Other Unity versions have not been tested and are not guaranteed to work.
 The steps may differ depending on the version you use.

 If you don't have Unity and Unity Hub installed you can download the required version [here](https://unity.com/releases/editor/archive).

 Open Unity Hub and click `Open` -> `Add project from disk`.
 Now select the location where you downloaded the template and open the project in Unity.
+(If you downloaded the `.zip` file you have to unzip it.

 ![Unity Hub](https://i.imgur.com/hLnzxnM.png)

 #### Creating an Asset Bundle

 ##### Import Skin

-To create a custom skin, you need a 3D model in a format that Unity supports (e.g. fbx, obj, ...).

 Open the `SkinCreator` Scene which should be located inside the `Skin` folder.